• Home

 Observers: Observers are permitted but must remain on mute, with videos off at all times, and rename themselves as “Observer -- Name.”
 All observers must be affiliated with an institution with active entries at the tournament and must be registered as an observer to the roster of that institution.
 Any individuals who wish to observe will need: (A) to have a tabroom.com account, (B) be added as competitors or judges to the team roster, (C) have their account linked, and (D) entered into the “Observer Division” as a competitor or as a judge.
 Unregistered observers will not be able to access the classrooms.cloud zoom rooms.
 The tournament reserves the right to remove any observers from any room at any time.

-Alternative Platforms: For the safety of all participants, no one (judge, coach, student) may switch their rounds to an alternative video platform outside of the tournament hosted zoom rooms in classrooms.cloud.
+Alternative Platforms: For the safety of all participants, no one (judge, coach, student) may switch their rounds to an alternative video platform outside of the tournament hosted rooms.
 If anyone suggests moving to an alternative platform, please alert tournament personnel immediately.
 Judges who move to a separate platform will be fined as if they did not judge their rounds and removed from the tournament.

 Judge Video: The tournament believes that competitors deserve to be able to see their judges as much as possible.
 Accordingly, to the maximum extent possible, the cameras of competitors and judges should be on (and on them) while a student is speaking and during RFDs.
 Brief pauses are understandable.
 To the extent needed, cameras can be off to enhance streaming quality.